warpdesign/modplayer-js/README.md

 - Amiga 4 channel Sountracker/Noisetracker mod files with 4 channels and 15-31 instruments
 - Stereo playback (channels 0 & 3 goes to the left chan, 1 & 2 to the right, just like on a real Amiga)
 - LowPass filter (not sure it sounds right)
-- Left/Right Spectrum vizualizers
+- Individual Spectrum vizualizers for each channel (AudioWorklet mode only)
-- Ability to mute any of the 4 module channels
+- Ability to mute any of the 4 module channels (AudioWorklet only)
-- Includes 8 Module files from the Amiga-era
+- 26 great modules of various styles and times are downloaded from [The Mod Archive](https://modarchive.org)

 Most note effects should be supported, including extended ones.
-Only effect not implemented is `Vibrato (0x4 & 0x6)`.

 # Dependencies